Become an A&B portal user and receive giveaways!

 Ola: There has been a lot of talk about the slump in the single-family home market in Poland — last year the number of single-family home construction starts was the lowest in years.
 How does this look from your perspective?

 Marlena: We don't put Hyttee in the category of single-family houses, but holiday homes.
 However, we observe that after a definite increase in interest in alternatives to traditional construction, we have noticed a decline in inquiries.
 The initial popularity was linked to pandemonium, the need to escape to nature and the possibility of working remotely.
 Today, the prices of building materials, including traditional construction, have become significantly more expensive.
-According to us, people looking for their first home are opting for smaller more economical solutions, i.e. apartments in multi-family buildings.
+According to us, people looking for their first home are opting for smaller, more economical solutions, i.e. flats in multifamily buildings.
 As for the vacation home market, there is a noticeable stagnation, not a decline in interest.

 Ola: Thank you for the interview.

-she asked: Ola Kloc
+Ola Kloc

 The vote has already been cast